Home » Medieval English Drama » Everyman in Performance

 Cast Numbers and the Doubling of Roles

 At line 668, when Everyman summons to his aid Discretion, Strength, Beauty and Five Wits, there are, with Good Deeds and Knowledge, seven characters on stage.
-In addition, at least one of the characters with a fixed position–God, Goods or Confession–would be unavailable for another role at this point.
+In addition, at least one of the characters with a fixed position–God, Goods or Confession–would be unavailable for a second role at this point.
 This gives a minimum cast of eight, two more than the maximum required in plays intended for the the professional troupes at this time.
 On the other hand, the fact that Everyman is so obviously adapted for the doubling of roles would, if there were no contrary evidence, tend to link it with the professional troupes.
 Doubling can begin very early, if, for instance, the actor playing Messenger also takes the part of Death, and then reappears as Kindred or Cousin, or even as Fellowship.
-However the division of lines among the cast is more equal if doubling begins nearer the centre.
+However the dividing of lines among the actors is more equal if doubling begins nearer the centre.

 With a cast of only eight, either Cousin or Kindred must be played by an actor who has already appeared in a different role, since Goods and Good Deeds are fixed on stage from the beginning.
 Thereafter all new parts, with the exceptions of Goods and Good Deeds, must be doubled, thus: